Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 == System Actors
 \
+- *Merchant*

-- *Merchant:* An entity who interacts with the Service Contract to create a service and receive subscription payments for the respective service(s).
+  An entity who interacts with the Service Contract to create a service and receive subscription payments for the respective service(s).
 A user becomes a merchant when they mint a Service NFT.

+- *Subscriber*

-- *Subscriber:* An entity who interacts with the Account Contract to create an account and deposit prepaid subscription fees to the Payment Contract.
+  An entity who interacts with the Account Contract to create an account and deposit prepaid subscription fees to the Payment Contract.
 A user becomes a subscriber when they mint an Account NFT and lock funds to the Payment Contract.
 \
 == Tokens
 \
+- *Service NFT*

-- *Service NFT:* Can only be minted by a user when creating a service and burned when the user deletes their service(s) from the system.
+  Can only be minted by a user when creating a service and burned when the user deletes their service(s) from the system.

- - TokenName: Defined in Service Multi-validator parameters with the hash of the Account Policy ID.
+  - *TokenName:* Defined in Service Multi-validator parameters with the hash of the Account Policy ID.

-- *Account NFT:* Can only be minted by a user when creating an account for the subscription system and burned when the user deletes their account from the system.
+- *Account NFT:*

+  Can only be minted by a user when creating an account for the subscription system and burned when the user deletes their account from the system.
 A check must be included to verify that there are no payments in the Payment Contract before burning.

+  - *TokenName:* Defined in Account Multi-validator parameters with the hash of the Account Policy ID

-- *Payment NFT:* Can only be minted when a subscription fee is paid to the Payment Contract and burned when a subscriber exits the system.
+- *Payment NFT:*

+  Can only be minted when a subscription fee is paid to the Payment Contract and burned when a subscriber exits the system.

- - TokenName: Defined in Account Multi-validator parameters with the hash of the Account Policy ID
+  - *TokenName:* Defined in Payment Multi-validator parameters with the hash of the Account Policy ID
 #pagebreak()

 == Smart Contracts
 \
 === Payment Multi-validator
 \